- 1. Verify Your Website With Google Search Console

 Here is why:

-- More people will see your posts, increasing the chances of getting natural links, which will improve your Google rankings.
+- More people will see your posts, increasing the chances of getting natural links, improving your Google rankings.

 - More people will get to know your brand and search for it on Google.
 Brand searches can positively influence rankings.